xeokit/xeokit-bim-viewer/README.md

 #### Getting Info on an Object

-Let's attempt to get some information on an object within one of our project's models.
+Let's attempt to get some info on an object within one of our project's models.

-We say "attempt" because it's up to the [````Server````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/server/Server.js~Server.html) to try to find that information for us.
+We say "attempt" because it's up to the [````Server````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/server/Server.js~Server.html) to try to find that info for us.

-Internally, the viewer will call [````Server#getObjectInfo()````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/server/Server.js~Server.html#instance-method-getObjectInfo), which will attempt to load that object information from a file.
-If you were to substitute ````Server```` with your own implementation, your implementation could get that information from a data store, such as a relational database, populated with metadata for all the objects in your project's models, keyed to their IDs.
+Internally, the viewer will call [````Server#getObjectInfo()````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/server/Server.js~Server.html#instance-method-getObjectInfo), which will attempt to load that object info from a file.

+If you were to substitute ````Server```` with your own implementation, your implementation could get that info from a data store, such as a relational database, populated with metadata for all the objects in your project's models, keyed to their IDs.

-We'll go ahead and assume that our ````Server```` has that object information.
+We'll go ahead and assume that our ````Server```` has that object info.

 ````javascript
 myViewer.getObjectInfo("WestRiversideHospital", "architectural", "2HaS6zNOX8xOGjmaNi_r6b",